dirkk0/MGSL/README.md

     }

 It is mandatory to fill in the first 4 lines.
 The first two parameters you find these in your [AWS Security Credentials settings](https://portal.aws.amazon.com/gp/aws/securityCredentials).
 The FTP lines are important if you want to make your world persistent.

+### Run

+    cd path/to/mgsl
+    python mgsl.py

+On a fresh windows installation you might have to do

+    cd path\to\mgsl
+    C:\Python27\python mgsl.py

 ## Why FTP?
 Glad you are asking.
 Of course it would've been much more straightforward to save everything to Amazon S3, right?
 But then again, everybody and his brother has some FTP access lying around that is never really used.
 Since we don't deal with enterprise data this is good enough and usually doesn't cost any extra money.
 I guess I should add S3 anyways.